 Fields is married to Lynn Fields and has two daughters, Jordan and Alexa (Lexi), and a stepson, Josh Hughes.

-An expert on issues relating to religion, culture and leadership, Lindsay's Pulitzer-nominated book, Faith in the Halls of Power, was listed in Publishers Weekly's "Best Books of 2007," and his work has been profiled in hundreds of media outlets including The New York Times, The Wall Street Journal, USA Today, CNN, and Fox News Channel.
-In 2012, President Lindsay and his team of researchers will complete the PLATINUM Study, the largest ever interview-based examination of senior organizational leaders -- including former Presidents Carter and Bush, and hundreds of CEOs at the nation's largest corporations and nonprofits.
+An expert on issues relating to religion, culture, and leadership, Lindsay's Pulitzer-nominated book, Faith in the Halls of Power, was listed in Publishers Weekly's "Best Books of 2007," and his work has been profiled in hundreds of media outlets including The New York Times, The Wall Street Journal, USA Today, CNN, and Fox News Channel.
+In 2012, President Lindsay and his team of researchers completed the PLATINUM Study, the largest ever interview-based examination of senior organizational leaders--including former Presidents Carter and Bush, and hundreds of CEOs at the nation's largest corporations and nonprofits.

 Originally from Jackson, Mississippi, President Lindsay graduated summa cum laude from Baylor University and holds graduate degrees in theology from Princeton Theological Seminary and Wycliffe Hall at Oxford.